bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-12-objects.rst

 Summary
 -------------------

-- A **class** defines a new data type (a classification).
+- (AP 1.12.A.1) A **class** defines a new data type (a classification).
 It is the formal implementation, or blueprint, of the *attributes* and *behaviors* of the objects of that class.

-- An **object** is a specific **instance** of a class with defined attributes.
+- (AP 1.12.A.1) An **object** is a specific **instance** of a class with defined attributes.
 Objects are declared as variables of a class type.

-- A variable of a reference type holds an object reference, which can be thought of as the memory address of that object.
+- (AP 1.12.B.1) A variable of a reference type holds an object reference, which can be thought of as the memory address of that object.

 - An **attribute** or **instance variable** is data the object knows about itself.
 For example a turtle object knows the direction it is facing or its color.

 - A **behavior** or **method** is something that an object can do.
 For example a turtle object can go forward 100 pixels.

-- A **class hierarchy** can be developed by putting common attributes and behaviors of related classes into a single class called a **superclass**.
+- (AP 1.12.A.2) A **class hierarchy** can be developed by putting common attributes and behaviors of related classes into a single class called a **superclass**.
 Classes that **extend** a superclass, called **subclasses**, can draw upon the existing attributes and behaviors of the superclass without replacing these in the code.
 This creates an **inheritance** relationship from the subclasses to the superclass.
 Designing and implementing inheritance relationships are outside the scope of the AP Computer Science A course and exam.

-- All classes in Java are subclasses of the **Object** class.
+- (AP 1.12.A.2) All classes in Java are subclasses of the **Object** class.

 AP Practice
 ------------